-Unfavorable Market Conditions May Cause Changes in an Investment's Yield interest rates, an Eligible Investment's yield (and its market value) will tend to be lower than prevailing market rates.
+Unfavorable Market Conditions May Cause Changes in an Investment's Yield

+Although the market value, yield and liquidity of the Eligible Investments are generally less sensitive to changes in market interest rates than are funds that invest in longer-term investments, changes in short-term interest rates may cause changes to the market value, yield and liquidity of the Eligible Investments.
+During periods of rising interest rates, an Eligible Investment's yield (and its market value) will tend to be lower than prevailing market rates.
 In addition, a low-interest rate environment may prevent an Eligible Investment from providing a positive yield or maintaining a stable net asset value, and may cause an Eligible Investment to provide a negative yield.
 Market disruptions also may impair the liquidity of any Eligible Investments.
 If the market value, yield and/or liquidity of an Eligible Investment is impaired, the Issuer's ability to pay the outstanding principal amount of and/or interest on the Notes could be materially and adversely affected, should Fannie Mae fail to pay the Investment Liquidation Contribution portion of Capital Contribution Amounts as required by the Capital Contribution Agreement.